muschellij2/process_head_ct/index.md

 `scl_inter` elements of the NIfTI image should be set to \(1\) and
 \(0\), respectively, to ensure no data rescaling is done in other software.
-Though HU is the standard format used in CT analysis, negative HU values may causes issues with standard imaging pipelines built for MRI, which typically have positive values.
+Though HU is the standard format used in CT analysis, negative HU values may cause issues with standard imaging pipelines built for MRI, which typically have positive values.
 Rorden (CITE) proposed a lossless transformation, called Cormack units, which have a minimum value of \(0\).
-The goal of the transformation is to increase the range of the data that is usually of interest, from \(-100\) to \(100\) HU.
+The goal of the transformation is to increase the range of the data that is usually of interest, from \(-100\) to \(100\)HU and is implemented in the Clinical toolbox (discussed below).
 Most analyses are done using HU, however.

 <!-- The transformation assumes the minimum of the data is $-1000$ and is to increase the dynamic range of interesting voxels by 3 from HU, represented by $x_{HU}$ to Cormack $x_{C}$ is: -->